avenirer/wp-multisite-post-cloner/readme.md

 **License:** GPLv2 or later
 **License URI:** [https://www.gnu.org/licenses/gpl-2.0.html](https://www.gnu.org/licenses/gpl-2.0.html)

-Multisite Post Cloner allows you to clone posts and pages across sites in your WordPress multisite network.
+Multisite Post Cloner allows you to clone posts and pages across sites in your WordPress multisite network, including Beaver Builder pages.

 ## Description

-Multisite Post Cloner is a simple yet powerful plugin that enables network administrators to clone posts and pages from one site to another within a WordPress multisite network.
-The plugin provides an easy-to-use interface for selecting which post types can be cloned, making it an essential tool for managing content across multiple sites.
+Multisite Post Cloner is a simple yet powerful plugin that enables network administrators to clone posts and pages from one site to another within a WordPress multisite network—including advanced layouts created with Beaver Builder.
+The plugin provides an intuitive interface for selecting content, including Beaver Builder pages, and seamlessly copying it to any site in the network.

 ### Features:
-* Clone posts and pages to any site in your multisite network.
+* Clone posts and pages (including Beaver Builder pages) to any site in your multisite network.
-* Select which post types should have the cloning functionality.
+* Select which post types should have the cloning functionality, including custom post types and Beaver Builder layouts.
 * Keeps the original post intact on the source site.
 * Simple settings page for easy configuration.
+* Maintains Beaver Builder page layouts, modules, and styling during cloning.

-This plugin is perfect for multisite networks where content needs to be shared or duplicated across different sites without manually copying and pasting.
+This plugin is perfect for multisite networks where content, including complex Beaver Builder designs, needs to be shared or duplicated across different sites without manually copying and pasting.

 ## Installation

 1. Upload the `multisite-post-cloner` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings > Multisite Post Cloner Settings to configure which post types can be cloned.
+3. Go to Settings > Multisite Post Cloner Settings to configure which post types (including Beaver Builder pages) can be cloned.
 4. Use the bulk actions in the post/page list to clone content to another site in your network.

 ## Frequently Asked Questions

 ### Does this plugin support custom post types?

 Yes, the plugin allows you to select which custom post types can be cloned from the settings page.
+This includes pages built with Beaver Builder.

+### Can I clone Beaver Builder pages?

+Yes, Multisite Post Cloner fully supports cloning Beaver Builder pages.
+All modules, layouts, and styling created with Beaver Builder will be preserved on the target site.

 ### Will the original post be deleted after cloning?